 - Another bonus is that Bluetooth speakers don’t take up much power, so your speakers can be battery-operated.
 Some speakers even run on solar energy.
 These are portable, letting you move around and rearrange your speaker setup however you please.
 Alternatively, you can purchase audio furniture for your home which has built in Bluetooth Speakers to the actual furniture piece.

 This is without mentioning how easy it is to set up and install your Bluetooth system.

 The best part about Bluetooth is how simple it is to install.
-Once you have purchased a record player and speaker system and brought them home, you can start your record player speaker setup.
+Once you have purchased a record player and speaker system (or bluetooth speaker system) and brought them home, you can start your record player speaker setup.

 - Step 1 – Power source: The first thing you should do is identify the power source for both your turntable and speakers.
 If you have portable units, they may run on batteries.
 Otherwise, they may plug into an outlet.
 The power cable will be the only cord necessary.